Company Background: Born from the Hustle

 If the saying “adversity breeds opportunity” holds any truth, then the owners of the red-hot eatery Nacho Libre Cantina Mexicana had the chance of a lifetime when they went all-in on their trendy Mexican cuisine concept.

 Nacho Libre’s distinctive style soon caught the attention of top suppliers and brands such as Heineken, Tito’s Vodka, and Tequila 1800, who began establishing partnerships with the upstart restaurant since the days when its first locale was still running off a cheap power generator.
-“We kept getting inquiries about the potential for franchising, and investors started getting interested, and we thought that maybe this could go on to become much more than just a side hustle,” said Gerena.
+“We kept getting these queries about the potential for franchising, and investors started getting interested, and we thought that maybe this could go on to become much more than just a side hustle,” Gerena said.

 It seemed like Nacho Libre had all of the elements in place to strike huge, but there was a slight problem: the owners didn’t know how to take that extra step.
 “We were doing guerilla marketing at that point, and things had worked out great until then, but we realized that we needed a more strategic mind on the team,” he admitted.